hostyStack/ansible-aws/README.md

-# ansible-aws
-Ansible for AWS
+# Ansible for AWS

-# Incomplete will be finished by 17 Aug
-- Create CleanUP Folder
-- Fix Ubuntu 16.04 deploy or Packing AMI with Packer
-- Organise README.md
--

-# Task below:

-Task:
+## Task:
 Write an Ansible Role that includes a number of tasks:
 - Power up an RDS instance and set the security group so that only the EC2 instance (below) can connect to it on port 3306 (via internal IP addresses)
 - Power up an EC2 instance, running Ubuntu 16.04 and the latest version of the software package mysql-client

-Instructions should be provided on how to run the role, including how we can pass in the following parameters:
+### Instructions should be provided on how to run the role, including how we can pass in the following parameters:
 - instance sizes
 - AWS region
 - AWS creds